-(8) When an ombudsman requests a client at an administrative hearing (e.g., discharge hearing, medicare/medicaid appeal hearing) in accordance with an established action plan, the ombudsman may present copies of client medical records obtained during the course of the investigation with client consent as it is determined to be necessary in order to represent the client and in accordance with ombudsman laws, rules, and policies to protect confidentiality.
+(8) When an ombudsman advocates for a consumer at an administrative hearing (e.g., discharge hearing, medicare/medicaid appeal hearing) according to an established action plan, the ombudsman may present copies of consumer medical records obtained during the course of the investigation with consumer consent as it is determined necessary to advocate for the consumer and according to ombudsman laws, rules, and policies to protect confidentiality.

 Statutory Authority: 173.01, 173.02, 173.19 ; 42 U.S.C.
 3025(a)(1)(C), 3058g(a)(5)(D); 45 C.F.R.
 1321.11, 1324.11(e)(2), 1324.11(e)(3), 1324.13(b)(1), 1324.15(b)